apache/calcite/site/_docs/reference.md

 * IN Expression: If with subquery, compare type of LHS and RHS, find the common type, if it is struct type, find wider type for every field;
 If without subquery and RHS is a node list, compare every node to find the common type;
 * CASE WHEN Expression(or COALESCE): Find then and else operands common wider type;
-* Datetime String +/- INTERVAL: Promote string to timestamp;
+* Datetime String +/- INTERVAL: Promote STRING to TIMESTAMP;
 * Builtin Function: Look up the families registered in the checker, find the family default type if checker rules allow it;
 * User Defined Function: Try to coerce based on the declared argument types of the `eval()` method.